hashicorp/vault/website/source/docs/install/upgrade-to-0.6.html.md

 ---
 layout: "install"
-page_title: "Upgrading to Vault 0.5.1"
+page_title: "Upgrading to Vault 0.6"
-sidebar_current: "docs-install-upgrade-to-0.5.1"
+sidebar_current: "docs-install-upgrade-to-0.6"
 description: |-
-  Learn how to upgrade to Vault 0.5.1
+  Learn how to upgrade to Vault 0.6
 ---

 # Overview

-This page contains the list of breaking changes for Vault 0.5.1.
+This page contains the list of breaking changes for Vault 0.6.
 Please read it carefully.

+Please note that this includes the full list of breaking changes _since Vault 0.5_.
+Some of these changes were introduced in later releases in the Vault 0.5.x series.

 ## PKI Backend Disallows RSA Keys < 2048 Bits